Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 The zram module creates RAM-based block devices named /dev/zram<id>
 (<id> = 0, 1, ...).
 Pages written to these disks are compressed and stored in memory itself.
 These disks allow very fast I/O and compression provides good amounts of memory savings.
-Some of the use cases include /tmp storage, use as swap disks, various caches under /var and maybe many more. :)
+Some of the woke use cases include /tmp storage, use as swap disks, various caches under /var and maybe many more. :)

 Statistics for individual zram devices are exported through sysfs nodes at